Fishing and Aquaculture

 Prawn trawler in Shark Bay, image courtesy of WAFIC

-Only a relatively small number of the approximately 1400 species of fish inhabiting this bioregion are targeted by commercial fishing activity.
-The region also hosts a small pearling industry.
-Aquaculture ventures in prawn, rock oysters and live coral are in development.
+Only a small number of the approximate 1400 species of fish inhabiting this bioregion are targeted by commercial fishing activity.

 Prawns